graph-genome/graph-genome.github.io/hackathon.md

 ## Our Strategy

 Pangenome datasets are available for SARS-CoV-2 virus.
 Pantograph is a pangenome browser that already exists.
-This tool can be used study variants of the virus.
-Our short-term goal is to extend the Pantograph tool to add features to make it easier to study the SARS-CoV-2 virus variants.
+This tool can be used to study variants of the virus.
+Our short-term goal is to extend the Pantograph tool to add features that will make it easier to study the SARS-CoV-2 virus variants.

 ## Join Us